 3. DO NOT ACCEPT UNSOLICITED ADVICES

-Unfortunately there is no such thing as friendly unsolicited advices in the touristic areas of Morocco.
-One of the thing that often happens, is people telling you that some touristic places are closed.
-They don’t know where you are going, but regardless, it is definitely close !
-Don’t fall for it , and go check it out yourself.
-Another instance is when some youngster suggest to help you get to your destination, because they happen to be going there as well, they must meet up with some family member or something.
+Unfortunately, there is no such thing as friendly unsolicited advice in the tourist areas of Morocco.
+One of the things that often happens, is people telling you that some places are closed.
+They don’t know where you are going, but regardless, it is definitely close!
+Don’t fall for it, and go check it out yourself.
+Another instance is when some youngster suggests helping you get to your destination because they happen to be going there as well, they must meet up with some family member or something.
 Most likely they will insist they don’t want any money out of you and they are just doing it to practice their French / English / Spanish, or just because it is on their way.
-Again, don’t fall for it, you will definitely end up paying, either directly, or by feeling forced to buy something in a shop you will have magically end up in !
+Again, don’t fall for it, you will definitely end up paying, either directly, or by feeling forced to buy something in a shop you will have magically ended up in!

 4. ASK THE ELDERLIES AND SHOP OWNERS FOR HELP

 As mentioned above, unfortunately asking for help in Morocco is gonna cost you something!
 So avoid kids and youngsters who are used to parting tourists from their dirhams!
-Instead, if you need help, ask the elderlies or the shop owners.
-For obvious reasons they are very unlikely to walk with you for long and drag you somewhere unwanted so their advice will be more genuine!
+Instead, if you need help, ask the elderly or the shop owners.
+For obvious reasons, they are very unlikely to walk with you for long and drag you somewhere unwanted so their advice will be more genuine!

 If you have no other choice, do not pay more than 20 or 30 MAD for the help you asked for.